WeiShaoD/neuroimage-menu/docs/source/FSL/FSL_menu.rst

 .. image:: FSL_install2.PNG

+After you success install FSL and set up, we are going to use it to run some data. you can find date from `OpenNuro  <https://neuroimage-book02.readthedocs.io/en/latest/OpenNeuro/OpenNeuro_menu.html/>`__

+Create a timing files that FSL can understand

 One of the useful function from FSL is fslswapdim, it can change the orientation of image.
 Therefore, you can have the same orentation to process